Perkedel/Lah-Mboh/CONTRIBUTING.md

 ### But you are not allowed to submit into this PK3:

-- Actual Pornography.
+- Actual Fictional Pornography.
 Please use & submit to our NSFW extension PWAD PK3 instead `ngocrot-deh` `LINK_HERE`.
 Example:
 	- H
 	- Encounter
+- IRL Pornography.
+No extension PWAD indefinitely. not to be confused for `ngocrot-deh`.
 - Derogatory N-words.
 This neither covered even in NSFW extension. use our Derogatory extension PWAD `wok-wak-wek-wok` (pls link) (small note: no color derogatory allowed at all there even! only G-word I think!)
 - Death Threats.
 No Extension PWAD.
 - Doxxing.
 No Extension PWAD.
 Even to public companies (with known HQ locations & contacts) where context & intent is to cause raid & also compromise anyone safety whose completely nothing to do with the drama incident, in-all eitherways.